 Then, there’s the acceptance of the proposal.
 If the project owner finds the construction bid to their satisfaction, they can sign it (there’s a signature line below with a place to date the document) and return it to you before the expiration date.
 This can act as a contract or the foundation to a legally binding document between the two parties to the agreed-upon terms and conditions.

 Why Use a Construction Proposal Template?

-A construction proposal is used to acquire work.
-It is not that different from a sales call, only in this case, you have a motivated buyer.
-You need to convince this potential client your firm is the right one for the job.
+A construction proposal is a critical construction management document because it’s used to acquire work.
+A bid is not that different from a sales call, only in this case, you have a motivated project owner.
+You need to convince this potential client your construction firm is the right one for the job.